The following figure illustrates an example of a road rendered from the data.

 Road Transportation fclass Values for Certain Areas in core

 The following list of fclass values is only applicable for some regions of the world within the core layer parameter.
-For more information about the layer parameters available in the HERE Vector Tile Service, see Layer Parameter.
+For more information about the layer parameters available in the HERE Vector Tile API, see Layer Parameter.

 Below are these fclass values within the core layer parameter for Japan: